 Welcome to Diamondback Vineyards.
 My name is John Quinones.
 I’m the winemaker, founder, and the last person eager to write about himself.
-I’ve been encouraged by the best marketing people in the wine industry to share my experience and accolades as a winemaker to sell my brand.
-But instead of all that, let me begin with how I came to Southern Oregon and what really matters to me after making wine for the past 30 years.
+I’ve been encouraged to share my past experience and the many accolades I’ve garnered as a Winemaker, to establish credibility for my brand.
+I would rather focus on my reason for choosing Southern Oregon, and what really matters to me after making wine for 30+ years.

 It didn’t take long for me to realize from one successful vintage to the next, that Southern Oregon could grow amazing grapes giving me the opportunity to share my winemaking style.
 So two years ago, I decided to go back to what I had worked so hard to accomplish in my winemaking career in Napa: I re-launched my brand, Diamondback Vineyards, with a lot of new excitement and a special little twist.
 What if I told you that I discovered how much I missed having my own brand and bringing Diamondback to Southern Oregon ignited my passion for winemaking all over again?
 What if I told you that every Diamondback bottle of wine has been made with the style I believe best showcases the grapes and that I sourced the best grapes from a multitude of incredible local farmers?
 I pulled in unbelievable merlot grapes, stellar chardonnay grapes, and the best Portuguese varietal grapes in our valley.
 Diamondback Vineyards gives me the ability to make you jaw-dropping wine by not limiting myself to sourcing grapes from one farmer, but from a variety of vineyards that yield the highest quality of grapes available.